Israel, Hamas, And National Security In The Middle East | Ron Grobman | One American Podcast #8

 A bit.

-Anyway, uh there's not really any firearms that I own.
+There's not really any firearms that I own.

-Like everything I use for work or some type of partnership I have with the company or something like that.
+Everything I use for work or some type of partnership I have with the company or something like that.

-Like, I have a fire.
+Like I have a fucking.

 Synagogue.